frenck/spook/documentation/integrations/zone.md

 Some use cases for the enhancements Spook provides for this integration:

-- You could use these services to dynamically create and update zones around a car or a person using automations.
+- You could use these action to dynamically create and update zones around a car or a person using automations.
 Using these you could tell who is close to the car or notify if you are near a certain person.

 ## Blueprints & tutorials